Entity mapping

 Let's map our user entity to a database table.

-We can return to the user.entity file, where we'll map our entity to the database using TypeORM decorators.
+We can return to the user.entity file, where we'll map our entity to the database by using TypeORM decorators.

 Begin by marking the class itself with @Entity()